-In some cases, an individual may lose a significant amount of weight and demonstrate the characteristic behaviors of anorexia but not have a very low body weight or body mass index (BMI).
+In some cases, an individual may lose a significant amount of weight and demonstrate the characteristic behaviors of anorexia but not have very low body weight or body mass index (BMI).
+Researchers

 Anorexia nervosa often appears during a person’s teenage years or early adulthood, but it can sometimes begin in the preteen years or later in life.

-People often think of anorexia nervosa in connection with females, but it can affect people of any sex or gender.
+People often think of anorexia nervosa in connection with people who are female, but it can affect people of any sex or gender.

 Dietary restrictions can lead to nutritional deficiencies, which can severely affect overall health and result in potentially life threatening complications.